Middleware

 # Customizing error responses

 During various phases of executing a query, an error may occur.
 Caliban renders the different instances of CalibanError to a GraphQL spec compliant response.
 As a user, you will most likely encounter ExecutionError at some point because this will encapsulate the errors in the error channel of your effects.
-For Caliban to be able to render some basic message about the error that occured during query execution, it is important that your error extends Throwable.
+For Caliban to be able to render some basic message about the error that occurred during query execution, it is important that your error extends Throwable.

 For more meaningful error handling, GraphQL spec allows for an extension (opens new window) object in the error response.
 This object may include, for instance, code information to model enum-like error codes that can be handled by a front-end.
 In order to generate this information, one can use the mapError function on a GraphQLInterpreter.
 An example is provided below in which we map a custom domain error within an ExecutionError to a meaningful error code.